ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 document supplements that work by surveying commonly used and notable network security protocols, and identifying the interfaces between these protocols and both transport protocols and applications.
-It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), IETF QUIC, Google QUIC (gQUIC), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimaLT.
+It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), IETF QUIC, Google QUIC (gQUIC), tcpcrypt, Internet Protocol Security (IPsec), SRTP (with DTLS), WireGuard, CurveCP, and MinimaLT.
 For each protocol, this document provides a brief description.
-Then, it describes the interfaces between these protocols and transports in {{transport-interface}} and the interfaces between these protocols and applications in
+Then, it describes the interfaces between these protocols and transports in {{transport-interface}}
-{{application-interface}}.
+and the interfaces between these protocols and applications in {{application-interface}}.

 Selected protocols represent a superset of functionality and features a Transport Services system may need to support, both internally and externally (via an API) for applications {{?I-D.ietf-taps-arch}}.
 Ubiquitous